-This weekend we’re going to cozy up with Ava and Langston from Key To My Heart.
+This Sunday we’re going to cozy up with Ava and Langston from Key To My Heart.

 “Are you ready to go home?”
 Langston asked as he held the door open for Ava to exit the restaurant on King Street in Alexandria.
 Their dinner reservation was for seven-thirty and it was still early.
 With Zoe away, there was no need for them to be in a rush.

 Ava took Langston’s hand when he reached for hers.
 King Street was bustling with its usual adult crowd enjoying a summer evening.
 “What do you have in mind?”

 “There’s a lounge in the next block.
 Sometimes on Saturday nights they have a live band,” Langston told her.

 “Sure.
 Not like we have to rush home.”

 She said it again.
 Home.
 Langston disengaged their fingers and wrapped his arm around Ava’s shoulder.
 When she slipped her arm around his waist, Langston kissed her temple.
 “I was thinking the same thing.
 It’s too early to head back to the house.”

 The intimate space was jam-packed with swaying bodies to the sound of a sister with a huge afro and large gold hoop earrings on stage singing the classic Chaka Khan song, Tell Me Something Good.
 Langston’s hand on Ava’s hip guided her toward the bar.
 A dude with dreadlocks sitting on a stool eyed Ava up and down as they approached.

 “Yo, man.
 Your lady can sit here,” dreadlock dude offered above the loud music as he stood.

 Ava smiled at the stranger for his generosity.
 “Thanks.”